-3.7 VACON® 1000 PC Tool
+3.7 PC Tools for VACON® 1000

-The VACON® 1000 PC Tool is an Ethernet-based computer-assisted software.
+The PC Tool is an Ethernet-based computer-assisted software.
 Only one network cable is needed, and the monitoring and fault diagnosis of the drive can be completed with this software.

-The VACON® 1000 PC Tool integrates some auxiliary functions that are often used during normal operation and commissioning.
+The PC Tool integrates some auxiliary functions that are often used during normal operation and commissioning.

-- The status display panel shows the running status of the drive in real time. - The waveform display function allows the direct observation of the internal variables when the drive is running. - The parameter management function allows the direct modification or saving of the current system parameters on the computer. - The fault analysis function can process the fault information in the DSP cache, list the fault content of the system, and the time of occurrence, and show the waveform of the system input and output near the fault point.
+- The status display panel shows the running status of the drive, in real time. - The waveform display function allows the direct observation of the internal variables when the drive is running. - The parameter management function allows the direct modification or saving of the current system parameters on the computer. - The fault analysis function can process the fault information in the DSP cache: - o List the fault content of the system. - o Time of occurrence. - o Show the waveform of the system input and output near the fault point.

-In addition to these functions, the VACON[®] 1000 PC Tool also provides commissioning auxiliary functions and DSP program update functions.
+In addition to these functions, the PC Tool also provides commissioning auxiliary functions and DSP program update functions.

-Minimum requirements for the VACON® 1000 PC Tool:
+Minimum requirements for the:

-- Operating system: Windows 10
+- Operating system: Windows 10.

-- Processor: Intel^ÆCore[©] i5-6300U CPU @2.40 GHz 2.50 GHz
+- Processor: Intel® CoreTMi5-6300U CPU @2.40 GHz 2.50 GHz.

-- RAM: 8.00 GB
+- RAM: 8.00 GB.